Some-Guyy/money-jar/README.md

 It has now been rebuilt from scratch using [React Native](https://facebook.github.io/react-native/) v0.60.
 ## Information
 This is a very basic finance management app made via React Native, but optimized and tested for Android.
 The sole reason I made this app was to try out developing something using React Native, and the only long-term user of this app is me.
-Therefore, it is not complete, and there is no signed APK.
+Therefore, it is not deployed.

 How it works is it allows the users to create "jars" and put values into them.
 These jars are mainly used to split a single savings container into different categories for the users to keep track of how much is left in each jar.